-(c) Identification of Certain Significant Employees.
+- (c) Identification of Certain Significant Employees.
+None. - (d) Family Relationships.
+No Directors or Executive Officers are related either by blood, marriage, or adoption. - (e) Business Experience.
+Information with respect to Directors is set forth under the heading "Election of Directors" in the definitive 2007 Proxy Statement, which by this reference is incorporated herein.
+All Executive Officers have held responsible positions with the Company for at least five years as described in (b) above. - (f) Involvement in Certain Legal Proceedings.
+None. - (g) Promoters and Control Persons.
+None. - (h) Audit Committee Financial Expert.
+Information with respect to the financial expert of the Board of Directors' audit committee is set forth under the heading "Committees of the Board" in the definitive 2007 Proxy Statement, which by this reference is incorporated herein.

+- (i) Identification of the Audit Committee.
+Information with respect to the composition of the Board of Directors' audit committee is set forth under the heading "Committees of the Board" in the definitive 2007 Proxy Statement, which by this reference is incorporated herein. - (j) Material Changes in Director Nomination Procedures for Security Holders.
 None.

-(d) Family Relationships.
-No Directors or Executive Officers are related either by blood, marriage, or adoption.

-(e) Business Experience.
-Information with respect to Directors is set forth under the heading "Election of Directors" in the definitive 2006 Proxy Statement, which by this reference is incorporated herein.
-All Executive Officers have held responsible positions with the Company for at least five years as described in (b) above.

-- (h) Audit Committee Financial Expert.
-Information with respect to the financial expert of the Board of Directors' audit committee is set forth under the heading "Committees of the Board" in the definitive 2006 Proxy Statement, which by this reference is incorporated herein. - (i) Identification of the Audit Committee.
-Information with respect to the composition of the Board of Directors' audit committee is set forth under the heading "Committees of the Board" in the definitive 2006 Proxy Statement, which by this reference is incorporated herein. - (j) Material Changes in Director Nomination Procedures for Security Holders.
-None.

 Section 16(a) Beneficial Ownership Reporting Compliance.
 The Company has adopted procedures to assist its directors and executive officers in complying with Section 16(a) of the Exchange Act, as amended, which includes assisting in the preparation of forms for filing.
-For 2005, all but five reports were timely filed.
-Purchases of Company common stock by Terrence L. Wright, Director, consisting of 2,750 shares on December 22, 2005, were reported on January 6, 2006.
-The exercise of options and subsequent sale of Company common stock by Christina A. Palacios, Senior Vice President/Central Arizona Division, consisting of 1,300 options/shares on July 6, 2004 and 8,700 options/shares on July 7, 2004, were reported on March 22, 2005.
+For 2006, all reports were timely filed.